-The amount and specs of your system’s memory, or RAM, can make a world of difference, from the number of running programs (or just open browser tabs) that you can have open before your system starts getting sluggish, to the amount of frames per second (fps) you can squeeze out of your CPU’s integrated graphics when playing the latest trendy esports title.
+The amount and specs of your system’s memory, or RAM, can make a significant difference, from the number of running programs (or just open browser tabs) that you can have open before your system starts getting sluggish, to the frames per second (fps) you can squeeze out of your CPU’s integrated graphics when playing the latest popular esports title.

 If you’re not sure exactly how much memory you need, the short answer is, considering common workloads and today’s pricing, that 16GB is the sweet spot.
 Content creators and enthusiasts heavily into multitasking may want to consider more.
 You can dive deeper into memory capacity considerations in our How Much Memory Do You Need feature.

 For details on rated clock speed (measured in MHz) and timings (listed as a series of numbers, like 15-15-15-36), you can check our frequency and timings primer, were we also look at how the number of ranks (or banks of memory on a given stick or kit of memory) can significantly affect real-world performance.
 We’ll also detail many of these details and others below.
 But first, here’s a few key shopping tips in case you’re already in the store trying to figure out what to buy.

 Quick Shopping Tips

 Why you can trust Tom's Hardware Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 - 16GB is the current sweet spot at today’s pricing.
 Gamers and those doing basic mainstream productivity tasks can get by with 8GB.
 But several open browser tabs and other running programs can use this up pretty easily.
 Given you can buy 16GB for as little as $25 more than 8GB, most should opt for 16GB.
 Those doing serious content creation will likely want more.